-One of the advantages of running an SEO campaign over a more traditional, let’s say direct mail marketing campaign, is that every piece of data is tracked, reported, and easily accessible with the right tools.
+One of the advantages of running an SEO campaign over a more traditional, let’s say direct mail campaign, is that every piece of data is tracked and easily accessible with the right tools.

-SEO analytics is the process of taking this raw data and making sense of it with metrics, data visualization, and summaries.
-The ultimate goal of analysis is to be able to take this data and derive actionable insights from it.
+SEO analytics is the process of taking this raw data and making sense of it for you and your clients with metrics, data visualization, and written summaries.
+The ultimate goal of the analysis is to be able to take this data and derive actionable insights from it.

 The actionable insights that we’re referring to could be things like:

-To successfully analyze SEO data from various sources, it’s generally recommended to use a tool that can help you quickly perform tasks such as daily metric tracking, data visualization, and efficient reporting so that you spend your time on the marketing itself instead of inside a spreadsheet.
+To successfully analyze SEO data from various sources, it’s generally recommended to use a tool that can help you quickly perform tasks such as daily rank tracking, data visualization, data storytelling, and efficient reporting so that you spend your time on the marketing itself instead of inside a spreadsheet.

 To put it simply, with SEO analytics you’re trying to figure out exactly what is working and what your current obstacles are for successfully driving traffic and conversions for your clients.

-Now that we’ve discussed what SEO analytics is and why it’s crucial to an effective marketing campaign, let’s look at a step-by-step process of how you can get started with it.
+Now that we’ve discussed what SEO analytics is and why it’s crucial to an effective marketing campaign, let’s look at a step-by-step process of how you can get started.

 Before we get into the SEO tools and analytical techniques, let’s first review what you should have in place before starting your analysis.

-There are two crucial pieces to put in place before you start SEO analytics, these include:
+There are two crucial elements to put in place before you start SEO analytics, these include: